thecppzoo/zoo/design/AnyContainer.md

 I have a practical interest in these library components, reflected in some idioms I use, present in this code base, that are not popular.

+## User-defined `any`

+Although the policy mechanism allows for very flexible adaptations, the library already makes the proviso that the `AnyContainer` itself may be modified via inheritance by the user.
+The copy and move constructors, as well as the copy and move assignment are inheritance-aware in very subtle SFINAE overloads.
+Of course the user has to take care of the issue of return type covariance but this the only thing they must do and this can't be helped in C++.

 ### Chaining code

 In my code I try to reutilize code as much as possible, not to write less, but for these reasons: